kiva/fsp-sdk/README.md

-# fps-sdk
+# fps sdk
-SDK for the Financial Partners API
+This repo is the SDK for the Financial Partners API.